Italian Riviera: Overview

-The Riviera's centre is Genoa, which divides it into two main sections: the Riviera di Ponente (“the coast of the setting sun”), extending westwards from Genoa to the French border; and the Riviera di Levante (“the coast of the rising sun”) between Genoa and Capo Corvo.
+The Riviera's centre is Genoa, which divides it into two main sections: the Riviera di Ponente ("the coast of the setting sun"), extending westwards from Genoa to the French border; and the Riviera di Levante ("the coast of the rising sun") between Genoa and Capo Corvo.

 It is known for its mild climate and its reputation for a relaxed way of life, old fishing ports, and landscapes.
 It has been a popular destination for travellers and tourists since the time of Byron and Percy Shelley.

 Many villages and towns in the area are internationally known, such as Portofino, Bordighera, Lerici and the Cinque Terre.
+Many villages of the Italian Riviera are counted among I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The part of the Riviera di Ponente centred on Savona, is called the Riviera delle Palme (the Riviera of palms); the part centred on Sanremo, is the Riviera dei Fiori, after the long-established flower growing industry.

 Places on or near the Italian Riviera include: